 In the great influx of recent economics papers studying different aspects of Covid-19, most consider homogeneous populations.
-Some analyze optimal containment policies in a standard epidemiological model that trade off economic well-being of living individuals versus lost lives (e.g., Alvarez, Argente, and Lippi (2020)), while others first feature optimizing agents and then introduce a planner who improves their ex-ante utility (e.g., Eichenbaum, Rebelo, and Trabandt (2021), Farboodi, Jarosch, and Shimer (2021), Garibaldi, Moen, and Pissarides (2020), McAdams (2020), Vandenbroucke (2021)).2 The main insight of these papers is that private incentives to protect oneself slow the disease and save lives, and optimal policy follows two phases: possibly a short strict start and then near-constant restrictions that keep the reproductive number close to unity.
+Some analyze optimal containment policies in a standard epidemiological model that trade off economic well-being of living individuals versus lost lives (e.g., Alvarez, Argente, and Lippi (2021)), while others first feature optimizing agents and then introduce a planner who improves their ex-ante utility (e.g., Eichenbaum, Rebelo, and Trabandt (2021), Farboodi, Jarosch, and Shimer (2021), Garibaldi, Moen, and Pissarides (2020), McAdams (2020), Vandenbroucke (2021)).
+The main insight of these papers is that private incentives to protect oneself slow the disease and save lives, and optimal policy follows two phases: possibly a short strict start and then near-constant restrictions that keep the reproductive number close to unity.
 Such a policy keeps the disease at a near-constant low level and preserves lives up to the point of relief through vaccination.
-In our setting, restrictions have three phases: a first strict phase that reduces initial infections; a second nearconstant plateau that fights the seasonality through contracting infections in summers but expanding in winters; and, after waiting out a second winter, this is followed by a sharp decline to very low levels.
+In our setting, the optimal lockdown begins with strict restrictions that quickly reduce initial infections.
+The planner then maintains a stable level of restrictions, tightening them during winters to counter seasonal surges.
+As testing capacity expands, the planner can decrease the stringency of lockdowns and still keep the disease under control.
 We analyze the various factors that influence the level of lockdowns, the amount of lives saved, the division of the burden across agents, and how this would vary under different diseases, which has not been systematically studied in the previous literature.

-1Other work that considers heterogeneity includes Galeotti and Rogers (2012) who study two identical populations but with non-random mixing, and work on transmission in networks where individuals occupy different positions (Acemoglu, Malekian, and Ozdaglar 2016).
+&lt;sup>1Other work that considers heterogeneity includes Galeotti and Rogers (2012) who study two identical populations but with non-random mixing, and work on transmission in networks where individuals occupy different positions (Acemoglu, Malekian, and Ozdaglar 2016).

 The papers in the preceding paragraph focus on developed countries and abstract from testing.
 Extensions to Eichenbaum, Rebelo, and Trabandt (2021) comprise Almås et al. (2023) who argue that confinement policies should be laxer when parametrized to developing countries, unless the population is close to their subsistence constraint where policies are less effective.
 Our decomposition allows us to study a stylized developing country as part of our analysis.
 Despite a laxer lockdown and increases in deaths for each age group, the aggregate death toll is lower due to a different age composition, which is hidden in usual representative-agent settings.
-Melosi and Rottner (2023) shows that contact tracing increases initial lockdowns, though it assumes for simplicity that non-tested individuals assume they are healthy.
+Melosi and Rottner (2023) show that contact tracing increases initial lockdowns, though it assumes for simplicity that non-tested individuals assume they are healthy.
 Other papers introduce uncertainty about one's infection status and the role for testing (Berger et al. (2020), von Thadden (2020), Piguillem and Shi (2022)).
 Only Eichenbaum, Rebelo, and Trabandt (2022) combine testing with individual choices about social distancing as in our paper, but with homogeneous agents and only a short and stylized lockdown.
-We study the consequences of different testing capacities and the implications for optimal lockdown, and also consider the consequences of targeting tests towards particular age groups.
+We study the implications of testing for the optimal lockdown, and also consider the problem of a social planner that chooses the optimal ramp-up of testing capacity.